rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 ### Step 3: Drawing GeoJSON to the map.

 With our *route.js* file loaded into the document and the Leaflet JavaScript library available to us in our script, we're ready to draw the GeoJSON data to the map.
 Leaflet makes this very easy for us with its [L.GeoJSON](http://leafletjs.com/reference-1.0.0.html#geojson) method.
+You'll likely want to spend some time studying these options and methods.

 First, comment out the following code from the template: